drwpow/vite-plugin-bundlesize/README.md

   });
 ```

+Now whenever you run `vite build`, a `bundlemeta.json` file will be created.
+It’s recommended to add this to `.gitignore` as most people don’t need to track this.
+This is created only so you can inspect your bundle without having to do a fresh build each time.

 ### Visualizing your bundle

 Make sure you’ve built your project first (`vite build`).
-Then, inspect your bundle composition by running the following command:
+Then, inspect your bundle composition by running the following command from the project root:

 ```
 npx bundlesize
 ```

 This will reuse the existing data saved to `bundlemeta.json` from the last build.
-If your code has changed at all, you’ll need to rerun `vite build` to update the cache.
+If your code has changed at all, you’ll need to rerun `vite build` to regenerate that.

 ### Enforcing size limits